z0roday/spam/README.md

 # Z0RODAY SMS Bombeber

 sms & call

-hello bro Thank you for using my tool
+Thank you for using my tool

-im programmer full stack web and and a penetration tester

 <div align="center">